juandsoto/dodge-it/README.md

 [Dodge It](dodge-it.vercel.app) uses the [Linear Congruential Generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) for determine the next obstacle to render as well as the people movement.

+## How to install

+1. Download the project
+2. Run `yarn` to install dependencies
+3. Run `yarn dev` to open the app.
+Console will tell you in what port the app is hosted.

 > All you need to do is to dodge it!